 LED grow lights are showing more and more color bands.
 Some even claim to be "full spectrum".
 This can be achieved by including a few diodes that have a phosphor coating.
 The coating changes the energy state of photons from a blue diode.
 The result is a mixture of wavelengths that produce white light.
 The reliance on phosphor coatings slightly reduces an LED's efficiency rating.
 But it creates a more rounded spectrum that is likely to support a broad range of plant types.

 THE DOWNSIDE OF LIMITED SPECTRUMS: In a recent test, I was using a red / blue LED grow light designed for vegetative plant growth.
 I tried 3 light intensities with hydroponic lettuce under each.
-Unfortunately, the lettuce exhibited an unexpected shade avoidance respond, stretching vertically.
+Unfortunately, the lettuce exhibited an unexpected shade avoidance response, stretching vertically.
 Then I switched to a full spectrum version of the exact same type of LED and the difference was dramatic!
-Low compact growth, as expected.
+The plants grew naturally, exhibiting low compact growth, as expected.

 Light quality can have a drastic impact on plant development, effecting the shape and length of plant leaves.
 This is known as plant morphology.
 Read more about how green light has been misunderstood in recent decades as discussed in the next article!